Braid (hairstyle): History

 Braiding is traditionally a social art.
 Because of the time it takes to braid hair, people have often taken time to socialize while braiding and having their hair braided.
 It begins with the elders making simple knots and braids for younger children.
 Older children watch and learn from them, start practicing on younger children, and eventually learn the traditional designs.
 This carries on a tradition of bonding between elders and the new generation.

-There are a number of different types of braided hairstyles, including, commonly, French braids, corn rows, and box braiding.
+There are a number of different types of braided hairstyles, including French braids, corn rows, and box braiding.
 Braided hairstyles may also be used in combination with or as an alternative to simpler bindings, such as ponytails or pigtails.
 Braiding may also be used to add ornamentation, such as beads or hair extensions, as in crochet braiding.